 Where: Hoover Dam is located approximately 30 miles southeast of Las Vegas, on the Nevada-Arizona border.
 From Las Vegas, take US Highway 93 to Nevada State Route 172.
 From Boulder City, follow the signs.

 When: Open year-round except for Thanksgiving Day and Christmas.
-Parking garage open from 8 AM – 5:15 PM.
-Visitor Center open from 9 AM – 5 PM First tour at 9:25 am.
+Visit Hoover Dam between 5 AM and 9 PM.
+Tours and Visitor Center availability is 9 AM to 5 PM.

 How Much: It's FREE to walk or drive across Hoover Dam and the Colorado River Bridge.
 However, there is a charge for parking, the visitor center and tours: